AP Breakout Artist: Simu Liu, star of “Shang-Chi”

 While Liu enjoys success, he has always looked at the big picture.
 Now available on Disney + and Blu-ray / DVD, “Shang-Chi” has allowed audiences of all ages to see a wide range of Asian faces and characters, something he himself did not have.

-Growing up, Liu admired global idol Will Smith He remembers being shocked to learn that Smith, a black man, was at one time the most profitable actor in Hollywood.
+Growing up, Liu admired global idol Will Smith.
+He recalls being shocked to learn that Smith, a black man, was once the most profitable actor in Hollywood.

 “It seemed incredible to me because he was an actor of color.
 And even though he wasn’t Asian, I still felt like a part of me identified with him, ”Liu said.